lr42/gentle/roadmap.md

 Bugs
 ------------------------------------------------------------------------

+- [ ] Set the window title of the break screen, so it doesn't show up as `gentle.py` or whatever it shows as.
 - [x] The countdown timer glitches/shows the wrong value when the long break screen is shown.
 - [x] Remove the context menus from the glow box, or at least the